-The majority of our sworn-officers are cross-commissioned by the sheriff of Socorro County which gives them jurisdiction anywhere in Socorro County in addition to New Mexico Tech property.
+The majority of our sworn-officers are cross-commissioned by other local law enforcement agencies which gives them additional jurisdiction beyond New Mexico Tech property.

 Due to the complexity of many investigations it is important for NMT Police to work closely with all law enforcement and criminal justice agencies.
 When a student of NMT is involved in an off-campus offense, NMT police officers may assist with the investigation in cooperation with local, state, or federal law enforcement.
 While Socorro Police Dept. has primary jurisdiction in most areas off-campus, NMT police officers can and do respond to student-related incidents that occur in close proximity to campus or incidents where they are requested for assistance by other agencies.